PAPERS, PRE-PRINTS, REVIEWS

 Immunity 2002 Jan;16(1):99-109 PDF Abstract on Medline Bin Gao lab

-we tested how the presence of calreticulin changed the loading of MHC class I with peptide and its exit from the endoplasmic
+tested how the presence of calreticulin changed the loading of MHC class I with peptide and its exit from the endoplasmic reticulum.

 Processing and presentation of glycoproteins in the MHC class I and II antigen presentation pathways.